Russia rejoins key deal on wartime Ukrainian grain exports | Headlines

 The July grain agreement brought down global food prices about 15 per cent from their peak in March, according to the UN.

-After the announcement of Russia rejoining the deal, wheat futures prices erased the increases seen on Monday, dropping more than 6 per cent in Chicago.
+After the announcement of Russia rejoining the deal, wheat futures prices erased increases seen Monday, dropping more than 6 per cent in Chicago.

-At least a third of the grain shipped in the last three months was going to the Middle East and North Africa, while plenty of corn was sent to traditional buyer Europe, said Joseph Glauber, senior research fellow at the International Food Policy Research Institute in Washington.

-He added that more wheat was going to sub-Saharan Africa and Asian markets that have become increasingly important buyers of Ukrainian grain.

 Meanwhile in Ukraine, thousands of homes in the Kyiv region and elsewhere remained without power, officials said on Wednesday, as Russian drone and artillery strikes continued to target the country's energy infrastructure.